tliu-2/data-512-homework_1/README.md

 This project uses the file rare-diseased_cleaned.AUG.2024.csv as the source for articles to pull from the Wikimedia API.
+The project uses the `disease` column as the article title in the API pull.
+In the event that the `disease` is invalid or the API does not return the anticipated data, the disease is skipped and no page view data is collected on that disease.

 __The notebook generates three files:__
 1. rare-disease_monthly_cumulative